 Teaching takes place through a weekly 1 hour lecture and 1 hour tutorial.

 Method of assessment

 100% coursework.
-Each student will be expected to submit one essay worth 60% and write a trade union bill worth 40% of the final grade.
+Each student will be expected to submit one essay (2,000 words) worth 65% and an NGO/Trade Union Blog (1,000 words) worth 35% of the final grade.
 Resubmission of coursework regulations apply.